Lorenayannnnn/CSCI-499-HW/hw1/REPORT.md

 ### Model
 - Embedding layer with dimension of 100 and weights initialized from GloVe word embeddings (To help the model to capture sub-linear relations between words in instructions more effectively than just randomly initializing weights for the embedding layer)
-- LSTM with dimension of 64
+- LSTM with dimension of 64 (arbitrarily chosen value)
 - Dropout layer: to mitigate overfitting
 - 2 separate Linear layers for predicting action(out_feature = 8) and target(out_feature = 80)